 Further to this Insurance companies may refuse to renew your policy unless the correct procedures and legislation are in place.

-Assist Facilities Management Ltd carrys out Asbestos Management Surveys and Refurbishment & Demolition Surveys as described in HSE Guidance HSG264 (Asbestos: The Survey Guide) which superseded MDHS100 previously referring to these as Type 1, Type 2 and Type 3 asbestos surveys.
+Assist FM Ltd carrys out Asbestos Management Surveys and Refurbishment & Demolition Surveys as described in HSE Guidance HSG264 (Asbestos: The Survey Guide) which superseded MDHS100 previously referring to these as Type 1, Type 2 and Type 3 asbestos surveys.

 This type of survey is recommended, under the Control of Asbestos Regulations 2012 in order to properly manage Asbestos in your buildings.